Rule #1: Go for quality!

 Other companies will only pay you if the customer visits through your link and buys right there – if they come back later and buy, you may not get credit.

 We will talk more about this in other articles.
-But for now, just be aware of it.
-I am not saying to not do business with a company that may have these problems with their affiliate program, I am just saying that you need to be aware of it before you become an associate.
+But for now, be aware of it.
+I am not saying to do business with a company that may have these problems with their affiliate program; I am just saying that you need to be aware of it before becoming an associate.

 Rule #5: don’t overdue!

-Be careful that you don’t allow affiliate programs to clutter up your main site or your main goal for the Internet.
-Don’t go crazy with affiliate programs and find 10 different affiliate programs that are perfect for your business and promote all of them on your site at the same time!
+Be careful not to allow affiliate programs to clutter up your main site or goal for the Internet.
+Don’t go crazy with affiliate programs; find 10 different affiliate programs perfect for your business and promote them on your site simultaneously!
 It just clutters up your site and makes it worthless.
-Concentrate on one, two, or three affiliate programs (if that many) depending on what your business is and what kind of clients you have.
+Concentrate on one, two, or three affiliate programs (if that many) depending on your business and your clients.

 I have joined a few affiliate programs and use them to promote other quality products to my clients (we will talk a little more about the power of this in the last article).
-I wouldn’t want to join a pile of unrelated affiliate programs and start offering website hosting packages, get-rich-quick schemes, Amazon.com books, CD Now, and everything else in the world.
+I wouldn’t want to join a pile of unrelated affiliate programs and start offering website hosting packages, get-rich-quick schemes, Amazon.com books, CD Now, and everything else.

 I only recommend products or services that my target market wants.
-This is extremely important, so I’ll repeat it again.
-I only become part of affiliate programs for sites that have products or services that my target market wants.
+This is extremely important, so I’ll repeat it.
+I only become part of affiliate programs for sites with products or services that my target market wants.

-Notice I did not say “needs” here, I said “wants” — there is a big difference.
+Notice I did not say “needs” here, and I said “wants” — there is a big difference.
 People buy things impulsively because they “want” them, not necessarily because they “need” them.
-There are very few products in the world which people “need”.
+There are very few products in the world that people “need.”

 Don’t get caught up in more is better because it generally isn’t.
-Just because one vitamin a day is good for you doesn’t necessarily mean that 5 vitamins a day are better for you!
-If you put up too many affiliate programs on your site you end up flooding your market, confusing your visitors, and you won’t end up making a whole lot of money.
+Just because one vitamin a day is good for you doesn’t necessarily mean that 5 vitamins daily are better for you!
+If you put up too many affiliate programs on your site, you flood your market, confuse your visitors, and you won’t make much money.
 So make sure you stay targeted!

 Rule #6: always deal with reputable companies